Marcy is a school counselor at an alternative school in Illinois and a part-time bartender who loves writing in her spare time.

-I'm missing my Tuesday nights with friends and my Friday afternoon happy hour at my favorite bar way too much.
-I've had a lot of time to think lately about why my favorite bar is my #1.
 My favorite little pub is Bargenta in the quaint little village of Argenta, Illinois.
 You can see right away the owners have a sense of humor.
-That, right there, is enough to bring in patrons.
-That sense of humor trickles out, though, into genuine hospitality and graciousness for their people.
-With this attitude, they cannot help but be successful.
+That, on its own, is enough to bring in patrons.
+Their sense of humor trickles out, though, into genuine hospitality and graciousness for their people.
+With this attitude and approach to business, they cannot help but be successful.

-If you are lucky enough to have a bar like this to frequent, you know what I'm talking about.
-These are hardworking people who put blood, sweat, and tears into this business, and their sacrifices do not go unnoticed.
-My heart breaks for them right now, having to stay closed.
-But they have done a marvelous job with curbside service and staying connected with their customers through social media.
+If you are lucky enough to have a similar pub, you understand.
+These hardworking people put blood, sweat, and tears into this business, and their sacrifices do not go unnoticed.

-If you do not have a favorite pub, maybe the criteria I list below can help you find one.
-When social distancing is but a memory, I will be at Bargenta on Tuesdays and Fridays.
+If you don't have a favorite watering hole, maybe I can help you find one.
 Here are some guidelines to consider when you go looking for your own Bargenta.

 1. Friendly Bartenders